fausecteam/ctf-gameserver/docs/checkers/python-library.md

   service health.
 * `check_flag(self, tick: int) -> checkerlib.CheckResult`: Determine if the flag for the given tick can be retrieved.
 Use `checkerlib.get_flag(tick)` to get the flag to check for.
-Called multiple times per Script execution, for the current and different preceding ticks.
+Called multiple times per Script execution, for the current and preceding ticks.

 In your `__main__` code, call `checkerlib.run_check()` with your class as argument.
-The library will take care of calling your methods, merging the results and submitting them to the Checker Master.
+The library will take care of calling your methods, merging the results, and submitting them to the Checker Master.

 ### Functions
 * `get_flag(tick: int) -> str`: Get the flag for the given tick (for the checked team).